HelenHelene/eportfolio/module/OOP_Unit03_Discuss.md

 State machine diagram are behavioral diagrams that illustrate the various states an object or system can assume and how it transitions between those states based on events or conditions.
 These diagrams are particularly useful when modeling systems in which behavior is dependent on the current state, such as user interfaces or control systems.

 #### Interaction view - Sequence diagram
-The interaction view describes sequenes of message exchange amoung the parts of a system.

-one use of sequence diagrams is to show the behaviour sequence of a use case.
-They show the the sequence of interactions between objects over time.
+The interaction view describes sequences of message exchanges among the parts of a system.
+One use of sequence diagrams is to show the behavioral sequence of a use case.
+They illustrate the sequence of interactions between objects over time.

 Sequence diagrams are useful for designing and documenting interactions between different components or objects in the system, especially in scenarios where the timing and order of messages are important.
+They concentrate on modeling the interactions between objects or components within a system, showcasing the sequence of messages exchanged between objects and highlighting their order and timing.
+Sequence diagrams provide a detailed view of the interactions and collaborations between objects, including the exchange of messages, method invocations, and responses.

-#### deployment view - depolyment diagram
+#### Deployment view - Depolyment diagram
+A deployment view shows the deployment of runtime artifacts on nodes.
+Nodes represent runtime resources such as computers or memory, while artifacts are physical implementation units such as files.
+This view allows the consequences of distribution and resource allocation to be assessed.

+Deployment diagrams are used to model the physical aspects of an object-oriented system.
+They depict the static deployment view of a system, showing the topology of the hardware and how runtime artifacts are deployed on the nodes.

-#### model management view - package diagram
+#### Model management view - Package diagram
+Model management consists of packages and dependency relationships among them, which allow a large system to be divided into smaller units.
+The model management view models the organization of the model itself and comprises a set of packages that hold model elements such as classes, state machines, and use cases.

+Package diagram demonstrates the arrangement and organization of model elements in a medium to large-scale project.
+Package diagrams can represent both the structure and dependencies between subsystems or modules, providing different views of a system, such as a multi-layered application model in a multi-tiered application architecture.

 <br>